We twa hae run about the braes,

 Reaching Fort William…

 After this area of total desolation, you re-enter the woods, and do not leave until you almost reach Fort William.
 About halfway there is a signpost for the Battle of Inverlochy.
 It is one of the few panels of its kind on the road.
 While reading the defeat of the Campbells, a girl from California who was making her way from north to south arrived, without a map or guide, in shorts and well loaded.
 Another that I hope I can finish.

 Although the sign indicates that this point is halfway, it seems much closer to Fort William than to Kinlochleven.
 Perhaps because of the protection of the forest, perhaps because of the desire to get there, but the road is made quickly, especially from Dun Deardial, an ancient fortification of the Celts and later the Picts, which was burned, and offers fantastic views over Ben Nevis, and from which the goat path which is the old military road is abandoned to enter an asphalt track.
-As the clouds continued to cover Ben Nevis and it continued to rain heavily, I kept walking ignoring the historic visit, because Fort William could not be very far away.
+As the clouds continued to cover Ben Nevis, and it continued to rain heavily, I kept walking, ignoring the historic visit because Fort William could not be very far away.

 And it wasn’t.
 After a while, the path deviates: straight on it goes towards the Wallace Parking, and to the right it leads us to a road.
 It’s a shame that such a spectacular road ends with a couple of miles of walking on the side of a road.
 The rain has increased, and it has begun to thunder.
-Finally, houses begin to appear on a regular basis, and it already looks like a town.
+Finally, houses begin to appear regularly, and it already looks like a town.
 And when the rain was already heavy, the symbol of the old end of the road has appeared in the distance!!

 … and Gordon Square in Fort William